mantreshkhurana/mantreshkhurana/README.md

 <br>

 > Note: My contributions are not limited to the repositories mentioned below.
 I have been contributing to private repositories as well, which I cannot disclose here.
 My contributions are for both personal and professional projects where [Spyxpo](https://www.spyxpo.com) is one of them, I have been working on it for more than 7 years now.
 Check my [resume](https://www.mantreshkhurana.com/resume) for more info.
+One more thing, My legal name is "Mantresh Kumar" but I prefer to use "Mantresh Khurana" as my professional name due to "Khurana" being followed by ancestors for generations.

 </details>